bgrotegut21/dropdownMenu/README.md

 #H1 What is this?
-this is a package that allows you to add a dropdown menu on any object that
+This is a package that allows you to add a dropdown menu on any object.

 #installation